-The backup log header format begins with the byte order mark (section 2.1.1.1) and the stream storage signature (section 2.1.1.2) and is page aligned (see section 2.1 and section 2.1.1).
+The backup log header format begins with the byte order mark (section 2.1.1.1) and the stream storage signature (section 2.1.1.2) and is page aligned (see section 2.1.1.1).
 The backup log is an XML document.
 Its document node is the BackupLog element.